-Life In Vientiane, Laos during the Vietnam War – Russian Spies and a Hippie Government
+Life In Vientiane, Laos during the Vietnam War – Russian Spies, Hippies and The Third Eye.

 Above Photo: Terry Wofford collects safe drinking water during the 1971 flooding in Vientiane (Robert L. Wofford, uwdc.library.wisc.edu)